 Machine learning (ML) projects allow you to practice the skills you’ve developed so far while giving you something to showcase in your portfolio.
 As a result, they not only help you better understand data science and machine learning but also can demonstrate to potential employers what you can really do when given the chance.

-To help you get started, here are seven machine learning project ideas suitable for both beginners and more advanced ML students.
+To help you get started, here are seven ideas and machine learning projects for beginners, intermediate learners, and more advanced ML students.

 Irises influenced the design of the French fleur-de-lis, are commonly used in the Japanese art of flower arrangement known as Ikebana, and underlie the floral scents of the “essence of violet” perfume [1].
 They’re also the subject of this well-known machine learning project, in which you must create an ML model capable of sorting irises based on five factors into one of three classes, Iris Setosa, Iris Versicolour, and Iris Virginica.